 Preventing hazards: external motion monitoring combines safety functions with machine efficiency

-By By Marcel Wöhner and Jörg Forcht
+November 16, 2018 by By Marcel Wöhner and Jörg Forcht

 November 16, 2018 – Motion monitoring enables efficient machine operation – but standards also demand maximum safety.
 With an external monitoring unit, safety functions can be implemented as standard on frequency converters and servo amplifiers of various performance classes and from various manufacturers; in most cases this can be achieved very economically.